Rapptz/discord.py/docs/api.rst

         The invite targets a stream.

-    .. attribute:: activity
+    .. attribute:: embedded_application

-        The invite targets an activity.
+        The invite targets an embedded application activity.

 .. class:: VideoQualityMode